What do you need to know about company tax?

-For taxation purposes, a company is defined at section 995-1 of Income Tax Assessment Act 1997 (ITAA 1997) to include body corporates and any other unincorporated associations or bodies of persons.
+First, and for taxation purposes, a company is defined in section 995-1 of the Income Tax Assessment Act 1997 (ITAA 1997) to include body corporates and any other unincorporated associations or bodies of persons.
 Partnerships are excluded from the definition.

 A company is a taxpayer in its own right for income tax purposes.